Skip to main content

 After watching what happened to my grandad, I thought, "I don't want to end up like this."

-He began to sleep more and more, waking up long enough to get a drink of water.
-His body was starting to shut down.
+He slept more and more, waking only briefly to drink water.
+His body was slowly shutting down.

-One bright summer morning, we went into his bedroom.
-We could see he was no longer breathing.
+One bright summer morning, we entered his bedroom and could see that he was no longer breathing.

-His eyes were closed and his mouth was open.
-His body was becoming rigid and cold.
+His eyes were closed, his mouth was open, and his body had become cold and rigid.

-I watched as the men from the funeral home removed my grandfather from his bed, place him on a stretcher, and wheeled him out the front door.
+I watched as the men from the funeral home carefully placed my grandfather on a stretcher and wheeled him out the front door.

-Do you believe no matter what you do, you'll be sick and disabled as you get older?
+Do you believe that no matter what you do, you will become sick and disabled as you get older?

 Or are there things you can do to put the odds for good health in your favor?